sehmilo/Geospatial-Analysis/README.md

 # [Cartography](https://github.com/sehmilo/Cartography)
 From personal explorations to client projects, my journey in GIS mapping has been a terrain of growth.
 Each map—good, bad, and everything in between—tells a story of skill, refinement, and discovery.
 Here’s a collection of my cartographic evolution, showcasing how my maps have transformed over time.
+[Click the to view more](https://github.com/sehmilo/Cartography)

 ![Population Density Map of New York 2010](Images/PopDensity_NewYork2010.jpeg)